When does exchange of contracts happen for domestic conveyancing in Newbury Park and do I need to attend the solicitors branch?

 Estate agents have just been given the go-ahead to market my 2 bed flat in Newbury Park.
 Conveyancing is yet to be initiated, however I have just received a quarterly service charge invoice – should I leave it to the buyer to sort out?

 Your conveyancing lawyer is likely to suggest that you should pay the service charge as usual as all rents and maintenance invoices will be apportioned on completion, so you will be reimbursed by the purchaser for the period running from after the completion date to the next payment date.
 Most managing agents will not acknowledge the buyer until the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
 Having a clear account will assist your cause and will leave you no worse off financially.

 My wife and I have hit a brick wall in negotiating a lease extension in Newbury Park.
 Can this matter be resolved via the Leasehold Valuation Tribunal?

 if there is a absentee freeholder or if there is disagreement about the premium for a lease extension, under the relevant legislation it is possible to make an application to the First-tier Tribunal (Property Chamber) to decide the premium.

-An example of a Lease Extension decision for a Newbury Park premises is 104 Coventry Road in July 2014.
-The Tribunal determined that the lease extension permium should be £22,896.15 This case was in relation to 1 flat.
-The unexpired lease term was 60.29 years.
+An example of a Lease Extension case for a Newbury Park flat is 104 Coventry Road in July 2014.
+The Tribunal determined that the lease extension permium should be £22,896.15 This case affected 1 flat.
+The unexpired term was 60.29 years.